TheBigTaco/SpaceShooter/README.md

 Without Visual Studio
 * Open Command Prompt/ Git Bash
-* type cd Desktop/SpaceShooter/SpaceShooter
+* Type cd Desktop/SpaceShooter/SpaceShooter
-* type dotnet restore and wait for it to complete
+* Type dotnet restore and wait for it to complete
-* type dotnet run
+* Type dotnet run

 With Visual Studio
 * Open the .sln in Visual Studio